 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
-The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the assets or liability, assuming the market participants acts in their economic best interests i.
-Loans and receivables
+The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the assets or liability, assuming the market participants acts in their economic best interests.